Tutorial: Configure SAP SuccessFactors to Active Directory user provisioning

 Always – Apply this mapping on both user creation and update actions

 Only during creation - Apply this mapping only on user creation actions

 To save your mappings, click Save at the top of the Attribute-Mapping section.

 Enable and launch user provisioning

-Once the SuccessFactors provisioning app configurations have been completed, you can turn on the provisioning service in the Azure portal.
+Once the SuccessFactors provisioning app configurations have been completed and you have verified provisioning for a single user with on-demand provisioning, you can turn on the provisioning service in the Azure portal.

 This operation will start the initial sync, which can take a variable number of hours depending on how many users are in the SuccessFactors tenant.
 You can check the progress bar to the track the progress of the sync cycle.

 At any time, check the Audit logs tab in the Azure portal to see what actions the provisioning service has performed.
 The audit logs lists all individual sync events performed by the provisioning service, such as which users are being read out of SuccessFactors and then subsequently added or updated to Active Directory.

 Once the initial sync is completed, it will write an audit summary report in the Provisioning tab, as shown below.